phu54321/eudplib/docs/api.rst

 :Author: whyask37

 ====================
-eudtrg API Reference
+eudtrglib API Reference
 ====================

-This is eudtrg API Reference.
-API Reference aims to hold any information needed to use eudtrg properly.
+This is eudtrglib API Reference.
+API Reference aims to hold any information needed to use eudtrglib properly.
 If you think that this reference lacks essential information, is too vague, is written in bad grammar, or lacks anything, feel free to contact the author using whyask37@gmail.com.